Suggested Kit List

 If you are new to hiking you probably don’t have much clothing or equipment.
 For your comfort and safety you do require some basic equipment but you certainly do not need to spend a fortune and if you spend wisely the items should last you many years.
 The following is a list of the sorts of items group members own and use, some are essential and others are optional.

 - Hiking Boots.
 Probably the most important purchase you will make.
 We would recommend that you get boots rather than approach shoes so that you have the added ankle support.
 Your choice will be between leather or fabric boots.
 It’s recommended to wear the socks you would when hiking when trying new boots in a shop.
 Some people wear 2 layers of socks when hiking to prevent blisters, a thin inner sock with a thicker outer sock.
 The sole is another important part of a hiking boot, if you can look for boots with a Vibram sole.
 Most boots are not crampon compatible and those that are are generally too stiff for all year use so don’t buy crampon compatible boots unless you plan to do lots of winter hiking.
 Most boots will have a waterproof membrane like Gore-Tex.
-Leather boots sometimes don’t have the membrane and do not need it so automatically be concerned if leather boots you like don’t have a Gore-Tex layer.
+Leather boots sometimes don’t have the membrane and do not need it so do not automatically be concerned if leather boots you like don’t have a Gore-Tex layer.
 If you already have hiking boots that fit well but you get some aches and pains don’t automatically blame the boots, you might find investing in orthotics like those from Superfeet to raise your arch may help.

 - Hiking socks.
 Good hiking socks are worth the money.
 A good pair of hiking socks should last years and retain their shape after many washes.
 Smartwool and Bridgedale are popular makes you should find in most outdoor retailers.